multitenancy-project/hc20-verilog/doc/README.md

   #### Implementation Details

-  1. We made each table dual-port RAM or CAM, thus making sure that the control packet will have no influence to the data path in all the modules.
+  1. We made each table dual-port RAM or CAM, thus making sure that the control packet will have no influence on the data path in all the modules.
 The entries will be modified using the write port.

-  2. The 2nd layer index of the Module ID is: **0x1** for Key Extractor, **0x2** for Lookup Engine, **0x3** for Action Engine.
+  2. The 2nd layer index (lowest 3b) of the Module ID is: **0x1** for Key Extractor, **0x2** for Lookup Engine, **0x3** for Action Engine.

   3. In order to have better isolation between control and data path, we will **add a module in front of the RMT pipeline to filter out control packets**, and feed the control packets to the pipeline using a different AXIS channel.